williamcmwan/spending-finance-tracker/docs/PRODUCTION_DATABASE.md

 ## 📋 Overview

-This guide covers the recommended database configurations for production deployment of the Spending Finance Tracker.
+This guide covers the recommended database configurations for production deployment of the Spending Finance Tracker with **single-server architecture**.

 ## 🎯 Database Location Recommendations